HL7-DaVinci/prior-auth/DockerLocalSetupGuide.md

     git clone https://github.com/HL7-Davinci/prior-auth.git prior-auth
     ```

-    Alternatively, you can download/copy just the docker-compose.yml file from the PAS reposiotry since that is the only file needed for this set up.
+    Alternatively, you can download/copy just the docker-compose.yml file from the PAS repository since that is the only file needed for this set up.

 ## Open prior-auth in VSCode (Option 1 Only)

 The Docker Extension for VsCode has useful functionality to aid in the development process using this set up guide.
-This extension lets you eaily visualize the containers, images, networks, and volumes created by this set up.
+This extension lets you easily visualize the containers, images, networks, and volumes created by this set up.
 Clicking on a running container will open up the file structure of the container.
 Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, and attach a Visual Studio Code IDE to the container using remote-containers.
 See: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker

 ## Configure DRLS PAS